-I don’t know why hardly anyone has mentioned this, except to guess that they don’t know or didn’t play with the camera for long enough while using adapted lenses.
+I don’t know why this is rarely mentioned, except to guess that some reviewers don’t know or didn’t play with the camera for long enough while using adapted lenses.

 On my Sony A7III, I set the C2 button to allow me to choose the focal length of any non-native Sony lens I use.
 You absolutely needed to set this for the built in IBIS to work since it needs to know the focal length of the lens to know how much to adjust for shake.
 This information is not electronically transmitted when you are using an “dumb” adapter, which is what many people use.